Naim Frashëri: Works

-With its literary stature and the broad range both stylistic and thematic of its content, Frashëri significantly contributed to the development of the modern Albanian literary language.
+With its literary stature and the broad range of both stylistic and thematic content, Frashëri significantly contributed to the development of the modern Albanian literary language.
 The importance of his works lies less in his creative expression than in the social and political intention of his poetry and faith.
-His works were noted by the desire to the emergence of an independent Albanian unity that overcomes denominational and territorial differences, and by an optimistic belief in civilization and the political, economic and cultural rise of the Albanian people.
+His works were noted by the desire for the emergence of an independent Albanian unity that overcomes denominational and territorial differences, and by an optimistic belief in civilization and the political, economic and cultural rise of the Albanian people.

 In his poem Bagëti e Bujqësi, Frashëri idyllically describes the natural and cultural beauty of Albania and the modest life of its people where nothing infringes on mystical euphoria and all conflicts find reconciliation and fascination.

 Frashëri saw his liberal religion as a profound source for Albanian libration, tolerance and national awareness among his religiously divided people.
 He, therefore, composed his theological Fletore e Bektashinjet which is now a piece of national importance.
 It contains an introductory profession of his faith and ten spiritual poems granting a contemporary perspective into the beliefs of the sect.